codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-2-responsive-navbar.md

 - It's also lack of icons set as we've use text to describe social links.
 Oh, not really.
 Maybe you love words over icons.

-Ready to learn more and do better? :D
+Ready to learn more and create better? :D
 Let's go back to our unfinished CSS tutorial.
 There're many interesting stuff waiting for us.